 How to manage multi-lingual teams?

-[Guest post by Helene Tenzer: Given my interest in linguistic challenges to multinational management, I invited Helene to post about her own work on multilingual teams.
+[Guest post by my co-author Helene Tenzer: Given my interest in linguistic challenges to multinational management, I invited Helene to post about her own work on multilingual teams.
 This post also led to a wonderful interview on the topic with Helene by a Spanish video blogger.
 You can watch it here.]

 Most work in modern corporations is done in teams.
 In our knowledge-driven economy, they are formed to co-create, store and transfer knowledge to where it is needed within their organization.
 Globalized companies particularly rely on multinational teams to integrate their globally dispersed operations, to spread best practices and leverage innovation from anywhere in the world.